August 2009: Page 1, 2, 3, 4

 Does money buy happiness?

-buy happiness.
+There is always the popular question whether money can buy happiness.
 Most people realize that although having some money is essential for our basic needs, having more money than we need does not necessarily make us happier.
-At some point, money or material things do not provide the happiness we need any longer.

 Spike Milligan who was an actor and comedian once said “Money can't buy you happiness, but it does bring you a more pleasant form of misery.”
 There are many stories about people who have attained wealth but have had miserable lives.